Seafood Bisque

 1 bay leaf

-10 peppercorns Olive oil 3-6 Tablespoons
+Olive oil 3-6 Tablespoons

 Half a cup seasoned flour(=add ground salt and pepper)